Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Axial gravitational perturbations: general analysis

 Differentiating (\Ref{3.9a}) and (\Ref{3.9b}) by $\theta$ and $r$ respectively, and adding them together yields the differential equation that governs axial perturbations

 Using a separation of variables, the angular component of equation (\Ref{3.10}) can be understood as the known ultraspherical differential equation with solutions the Gegenbauer polynomials, i.e. the angular component of the perturbation is the same as in the Schwarzschild case.
 This is to be expected, since both spacetimes are spherically symmetric.
-Thus, setting $F=R(r,t)S(\theta)$, (\Ref{3.10}) can be rewritten as
+Thus, setting $\mathcal{F}=\mathcal{R}(r,t)\mathcal{S}(\theta)$, where in the Appendix \ref{appA} we explicitly show that $\mathcal{S}(\theta)=C^{-3/2}_{\ell+2}(\theta)$, (\Ref{3.10}) can be rewritten as